COVID-19: Family Law Resources

 - By placement in a drop box at any of the open justice centers.
 Drop boxes are available for customers to drop off filings for submission to

 the clerk’s office.

-Effective May 18, 2020, the court will resume in-person hearings on permanent domestic violence restraining orders at each of the open justice centers.
+Effective May 18, 2020, the court resumed in-person hearings on permanent domestic violence restraining orders at each of the open justice centers.
 Notices of dates, times, and locations of in-person hearings will be mailed to parties.
 For non-DVRO matters, there is no stated date of return for in person hearings.

-Effective June 8, 2020, the court will resume family law calendar matters, with the exception of trials, trial readiness conferences and mandatory settlement conferences.
+Effective June 8, 2020, the court resumed family law calendar matters, with the exception of trials, trial readiness conferences and mandatory settlement conferences.
 We are getting notices for telephonic appearances for hearings set in January.
 All hearings (non-DVRO) are telephonic “indefinitely.”
 Notices of dates, times and locations of telephonic hearings will be mailed to parties.

 Child Custody Recommending Counselor (CCRC) Appointments